 I could easily see that these were statements positioned social media and technology as our competition.
 The underlying message was clear: one or the other, but not both.

 Then, social media made a big splash and changed how conduct business.
-These networks are now standard channels for business communications and they are growing in power.
-And like any technological marvel, these tools enhance our human capabilities.
+These platforms are now standard channels for business communications and they are powerful.
+And like other technological tools, these channels enhance our human capabilities.

 However, if you plan on leveraging this power, examine how people interact with these social media channels.
 Then discover different ways you can use them to enhance your actions for the betterment of your community.